 Online, JPT includes exclusive content and features not found in the print publication.
 Also online, SPE members have free access to full-length technical papers highlighted in each issue for a two-month period.
 A JPT subscription (print or electronic) is included with SPE membership dues.
 Non-member subscriptions are available.
 Published monthly.

-JPT Editorial Committee
+JPT Editorial Board

 Bernt Aadnøy, University of Stavanger